manniwood/iidy/DESIGN.md

    limit 1000;
 ```

-Get the next 1000 files, etc:
+Here's the SQL to get the next 1000 files, etc:

 ```
   select item,